MaGuruDev/Core/README.md

 ## Requirements

-* Magento Community Edition 2.1.x-2.4.x or Magento Enterprise Edition 2.1.x-2.4.x
+* Magento Community Edition 2.4.x
 * This module is required for other MaGuru extensions for Magento 2

 ## How to install & upgrade MaGuru_Core